Jim Ratcliffe's Ineos declares interest in buying Man Utd

 Boyhood United fan Ratcliffe, who made an unsuccessful £4.25 billion ($5.2 billion) bid to buy Chelsea last year, has long been linked with the Old Trafford outfit.

-"We have formally put ourselves into the process," an Ineos spokesperson told the BBC.
+"I can confirm that we have formally put ourselves into the process," an Ineos spokesman told AFP.

 After failing with his Chelsea takeover when Roman Abramovich sold the Blues to American tycoon Todd Boehly and his consortium, Ratcliffe is back in the hunt for a Premier League giant.